Lelmose/TP_NGS_2020_Single_Cell/README.md

 * Remove poor quality reads
 * Remove too short reads

+A second **fastqc** analysis on the trimmed data confirmed the efficiency of the purification.

 ## First alignment using Salmon

+The first idea for identifying cellular types based on RNAseq data was to align the reads on a reference mouse transcriptome in order to count the number of reads per genes and to be able to go further in comparisons.
+This alignement on transcriptome was performed with **salmon** in a two steps framework.
+First a salmon index was obtained with the script Then,
 ## Analysis of the data with Seurat
+The R package Seurat permits to conduct statistical analysis on single cell data.

 ### Estimating variance of the Dataset

 ### Dimensional reduction

 ### Clustering
 ### Annotation of the clusters